Nothing is more miserable that a night spent shivering from the cold or where you just can’t stay comfortably warm.

 When it’s all said and done, none of these tips, in and of themselves can guarantee you will sleep warmer.
 But a combination of several may dramatically affect your cold weather/warm sleeping.

 Instead of dreading a cold camp, you may look forward to it.
-And like me, you may find that sold weather snow camping becomes your favorite camping season.
-(Check out this interview (it starts at 14:00) with the Survival Mom about staying warm in cold weather.)
+And like me, you may find that cold weather snow camping becomes your favorite camping season.